CodeByToby/alis/README.md

 # Usage

-Configure the *instal-script.conf* according to your preferences, or leave some variables empty and interactively choose/input during the install process.
+Configure the *install-script.conf* according to your preferences, or leave some variables empty and interactively choose/input during the install process.

-After the configuration, run the *install-script.sh*, fill out the necessary variables from the last step, wait a while and enjoy your new Arch Linux system!
+After the configuration, run the *install-script.sh*, fill out the necessary variables from the last step, wait for a while, then enjoy your new Arch Linux system!

 # Functionality